opereto/cluster-installation/ingess_example/README.md

 1. Add valid certificates

-If you are not familier with ingress yet, please read this first: [What is Ingress?](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)
+If you are not familiar with ingress yet, please read this first: [What is Ingress?](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)

 ## Create ingree service using Ngnix on GKE